Skip to main content

 marcela@unc.edu

-Marcela Torres-Cervantes (she/her/hers) is the Assistant Director for the Carolina Latinx Center.
-She is a Mexicana that was raised in Clinton, NC.
+Marcela Torres-Cervantes (she/her/hers) is the Associate Director for the Carolina Latinx Center.
+She is a Mexicana who was raised in Clinton, NC.
 From a young age, she loved school and the opportunity that an education would provide for her family to be successful.
 She attended the North Carolina School of Science and Mathematics for her final years of high school before moving to Washington, DC to attend college.
-She holds a BA in Sociology from the George Washington University and a Masters of Education from the University of Georgia.
+She holds a B.A. in Sociology from George Washington University and an M.Ed. from the University of Georgia.
 Throughout her academic experiences, Marcela became invested in Latinx advocacy, normalizing mental health discussions in communities of color, and student identity development in higher education.

 Rosario Villa